 - Fort Monroe National Monument

-- Things to know when planning a visit to Fort Monroe
+- Best time to visit Fort Monroe National Monument

-Fort Monroe's history spans from the 17th to the 21st century, from American Indians to Captain John Smith, to American Civil War history.
-The Fort was known first as "The Gibraltar of the Chesapeake" and later as "Freedom's Fortress,"
+Fort Monroe's history spans from the 17th to the 21st century, from American Indians to Captain John Smith's journeys to American Civil War history.
+The Fort was known first as "The Gibraltar of the Chesapeake" the bastion of defense and later as "Freedom's Fortress,"